lightsam/utility-splitter/README.md

 When the build is complete, make a copy of docs/index.html and name it docs/404.html.

+Remember to do git status and git add the untracked files.

 Commit change and push.

 The deployed page will be at https://lightsam.github.io/utility-splitter/